Mulholland Drive (film): A "poisonous valentine to Hollywood"

 Despite the proliferation of theories, critics note that no explanation satisfies all of the loose ends and questions that arise from the film.
-Stephen Holden of The New York Times writes, "Mulholland Drive has little to do with any single character's love life or professional ambition.
-The movie is an ever-deepening reflection on the allure of Hollywood and on the multiple role-playing and self-invention that the movie-going experience promises ...
+Stephen Holden of the New York Times writes, "Mulholland Drive has little to do with any single character's love life or professional ambition.
+The movie is an ever-deepening reflection on the allure of Hollywood and on the multiple role-playing and self-invention that the movie-going experience promises. ...
 What greater power is there than the power to enter and to program the dream life of the culture?"
-J. Hoberman from The Village Voice echoes this sentiment by calling it a "poisonous valentine to Hollywood".
+J. Hoberman from the Village Voice echoes this sentiment by calling it a "poisonous valentine to Hollywood."

-Mulholland Drive has been compared with Billy Wilder's film noir classic Sunset Boulevard (1950), another tale about broken dreams in Hollywood, and early in the film Rita is shown crossing Sunset Boulevard at night.
-Apart from both titles being named after iconic Los Angeles streets, Mulholland Drive is "Lynch's unique account of what held Wilder's attention too: human putrefaction (a term Lynch used several times during his press conference at the New York Film Festival 2001) in a city of lethal illusions".
-The title of the film is a reference to iconic Hollywood culture.
-Lynch lives near Mulholland Drive, and stated in an interview, "At night, you ride on the top of the world.
+Mulholland Drive has been compared with Billy Wilder's film noir Sunset Boulevard (1950), another tale about broken dreams in Hollywood, and early in the film Rita is shown crossing Sunset Boulevard at night.
+Apart from both titles being named after iconic Los Angeles streets, Mulholland Drive is "Lynch's unique account of what held Wilder's attention too: human putrefaction (a term Lynch used several times during his press conference at the New York Film Festival 2001) in a city of lethal illusions."
+Lynch lived near Mulholland Drive, and stated in an interview, "At night, you ride on the top of the world.
 In the daytime you ride on top of the world, too, but it's mysterious, and there's a hair of fear because it goes into remote areas.
 You feel the history of Hollywood in that road."
 Watts also had experience with the road before her career was established: "I remember driving along the street many times sobbing my heart out in my car, going, 'What am I doing here?'"